 Nearly all pharmacies accept most discount drug cards.
 The exception to this rule is when a drug card is issued by a competing pharmacy chain.
 For example, Walgreens might not accept cards issued by Rite-Aid or CVS.
 To avoid this situation it is best to select a card that is issued independent of a specific pharmacy.

 This depends on the specific drug card.
 However, most cards cover a very high percentage of prescription drugs, including brand name drugs, generics, and even over-the-counter medications and pet medications.

 It is important to recognize that there are many cards available, both good and bad.
 Our organization recommends the following criteria for choosing a discount drug card.

 1) First and foremost, do not pay for the card.
-There are many cards which are issued free of charge and provide the same or better discounts than those cards which charge annual or enrollment fees.
+There are many cards that are issued free of charge and provide the same or better discounts than the cards that charge annual or enrollment fees.